Post Detox Program Transitioning

-Having spent time on a specialized, detoxifying dietary program, it is important that you transition to a normal diet in a safe way.
+Having spent time on a restricted, detoxifying dietary program, it is important that you transition to a normal diet in a safe way.
+Gradually working your body back into regular foods will prevent any post detox problems.
 Your body becomes very sensitive during a detox, and if you start to consume strong stimulants or heavy toxic foods immediately afterwards, you may lodge toxins deeper into your tissues.
 Some common side effects of incorrect detox transitioning are abdominal bloating, gas, yeast infections and colon cramps.
-For this reason, it is important to transition safely.

 For a Healthy Colon

 It is imperative that you take high quality probiotics for one month after finishing the detox program.
 When cleansing you often stir up toxins and or pathogenic microbes for which you need the beneficial flora to fight them.
-Your immune system although now stronger, needs this immediate support.
+In other words, your immune system may be at a low and needs support.
 This will ensure that the correct bacterial environment of the colon is maintained.
+The level of friendly bacteria in the colon over unfriendly, which you should have cleared out detoxing, will directly affect your immunity.
 It is a gift to get clean and then a bonus and necessity to repopulate with friendly bacteria.
-Healthy juices, probiotics,water or dairy kefir, natural yoghurt, fermented soy like tempeh or natto and fermented vegetables are all great probiotic sources.
-The simplest is to buy a living probiotic in your health store or before you leave Samahita.
+Healthy juices, probiotics, kefir, both water and dairy, natural yoghurt, fermented soy like tempeh or natto, fermented vegetables are all great probiotic sources.
+Simplest is to buy a healthy probiotic in your health store.
 If you can get kefir grains and make kefir water then you will feel a noticeable difference.

 Please, take note of this for your health.

 An Ayurvedic medicine, made from three fruits, is a very good supplement to take following the detox.
-It is a rejuvenator for the digestive system, specifically, the colon.
-Long-term use of triphala increases all vitamin absorption, especially vitamin C and B vitamins.
+It is a rejuvenative for the digestive system, and specifically the colon.
+Long term use of triphala increases all vitamin absorption, especially vitamin C and B vitamins.
 Triphala also has strong anti-viral and anti-bacterial effects.

-An Ayurvedic herbal jam-like preparation made from 48 different ingredients, including ghee, sesame oil, sugar, and honey is used as a rejuvenator, energizer and immunity booster.
+An Ayurvedic herbal preparation made from 48 different ingredients, including ghee, sesame oil, sugar, and honey.
+It is used as a rejuvenative, energizer and immunity booster.
 The chief ingredient, Indian gooseberry or Amla, is reputed to have the highest content of vitamin C of any naturally occurring substance.
 Taken regularly, it counteracts the toxic effects of prolonged exposure to heavy metals and reduces cholesterol and fat levels.